finbourne/lusid-sdk-python-preview/sdk/docs/ReconciliationsApi.md

 request = lusid.ValuationsReconciliationRequest() # ValuationsReconciliationRequest | The specifications of the inputs to the reconciliation (optional)

 try:
-    # Reconcile valuations performed on one or two sets of holdings using one or two configuration recipes.
+    # [EXPERIMENTAL] Reconcile valuations performed on one or two sets of holdings using one or two configuration recipes.
     api_response = api_instance.reconcile_valuation(sort_by=sort_by, start=start, limit=limit, filter=filter, request=request)
     pprint(api_response)
 except ApiException as e: